Different types of insurance

 Funeral insurance and repatriation

 Funeral insurance pays part of the cost of your funeral or cremation.
-This is important so that your family and friends will not have high bills to pay when you die.
+This is important so that your family and friends will not be faced with high bills when you pass away.
+Funeral insurance usually pays for the casket or urn, flowers, funeral cards, transportation and catering.

 Other insurances